-Villa Futuro is a story development project and an ongoing Ph.D. research by media artist Gonzalo H. Rodríguez at the Konrad Wolf Film University of Babelsberg.
-The project is inspired by the autonomous, communal urban cosmos and high level of social mobilization of the inhabitants of marginal cities in Villa El Salvador (Peru), Ocupaçao Izidora (Brazil), and Kowloon Walled City (Hong Kong) among others.
+Villa Futuro is an artistic research and an ongoing Ph.D. project by media artist Gonzalo H. Rodríguez at the Konrad Wolf Film University of Babelsberg.
+It is inspired by the autonomous, communal urban cosmos and high level of social mobilization of the inhabitants of marginal cities in Villa El Salvador (Peru), Ocupaçao Izidora (Brazil), and Kowloon Walled City (Hong Kong) among others.

-The story developed by the transmedia storytelling project imagines a marginalized space called Villa Futuro.
-This space is formulated as a narrative cartography that experiments with digital media to create a threshold position where subjects are radically displaced to a fictional “periphery.”
-By handling digital media not just as cutting-edge technologies, but as narrative networks connecting seemingly unrelated spheres, Villa Futuro is proposing a mechanism of recontextualization in the sphere of appearance of technological means and marginalized urban spaces.
-By fictionalizing reality through the development of a story that affirms the capacity of any person to reconsider different realities as connected, rather than divided, Villa Futuro is asking the extent to which digital media offer narrative and non-site-specific frameworks for the artistic research to imagine how to live together.
+By handling digital media not just as cutting-edge technologies but as narrative networks that provoke critical connections, Villa Futuro is claiming a mechanism of recontextualization in the sphere of appearance for the technological means and marginalized urban spaces.
+By fictionalizing reality through the development of a story that affirms the capacity of any person to reconsider different realities as connected, rather than divided, Villa Futuro is asking about the extent to which digital media can offer narrative and non-site-specific frameworks for the artistic research to imagine how to live together.
 And by doing so, we propose marginal spaces as liminal spaces of disruption, re-connections, and possible collectivities.

 So then, by visiting this website you are accessing a narrative platform.
-It is structured in a participation-based storytelling development, which means that you can contribute to create the story of the slum Villa Futuro.
+It is structured in a participation-based storytelling development, which means that you can contribute creating the story of the slum Villa Futuro.

-If you want to know more about the artistic research or be part of the creation of this story take a look to the media assemblages.
+If you want to know more about the artistic research or be part of the creation of this story take a look at the media assemblages.